-The Security Manager is the executor of Digital Rights Management for each auditorium.
-It controls content keys and the delivery of such keys to the appropriate security equipment to enable playback of encrypted content.
+The Security Manager is the executor of Digital Rights Management for the Media Block that contains it.
+In addition, the Image Media Block (IMB) is also responsible for each Secure Processing Block (SPB) in the associated Equipment Suite.
+Security Managers control content keys and the delivery of such keys to the appropriate Security Entities (SE) to enable playback of encrypted content.

-Each Security Manager (and the Image Media Block it is part of) is assigned to a single projector.
 Keys are considered active for the business defined play period.
 Subject to security equipment authentication, proper operation, and integrity checks (see Section 9.4.3 Theater Security Operations), the Security Manager exercises no control over playback, other than content key delivery during the valid play period.
 Under private business negotiations, a Distributor may provide keys for selected or all Security Managers (i.e., projectors) in a complex.